nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/digitial_fabrication/02_ambiguous_feelings_scale_and_context/index.md

 ## Scale and Context

-My plan is to make ambiguous object I am designing, large.
-The current rendering has the object sitting on a circular pedestal that has a diameter of 10 inches (radius of 5 inches).
+My plan is to make the ambiguous object I am designing, large.
+The current rendering has the object sitting on a circular pedestal that has a diameter of 10 feet (radius of 5 feet).

 The setup would require a large space that is uniformity lit.
 The lighting may need to be more specific in the future, but I have not experimented enough yet to know how light intensity and angles effect the illusion.